orta/playground-collaborate/README.md

 ## TypeScript Playground Collaborate

-Like LiveShare for the Playground, but no-where near as awesome.
+[Like LiveShare](https://visualstudio.microsoft.com/services/live-share/) for the Playground, but no-where near as polished and awesome.

+You can create collaboration rooms where one person at a time can edit, and everyone else can use all the Playground inspection tools in read-only mode.

 <img src="./images/playground-collab.gif" />